pmacosta/putil/README.rst

 		      build-docs.sh [-d dir] [module-name]

 		    Options:
-		      -h  Show this screen
+		      -h  show this help message and exit
-		      -r  Rebuild exceptions documentation.
+		      -r  rebuild exceptions documentation.
 If no module name is given all modules with auto-generated exceptions documentation are rebuilt
-		      -d  Specify source file directory
+		      -d  specify source file directory
 		          [default: (build-docs.sh directory)/../putil]
-		      -t  Diff original and rebuilt file(s) (exit code 0 indicates file(s) are identical, exit code 1 indicates file(s) are different)
+		      -t  diff original and rebuilt file(s) (exit code 0 indicates file(s) are identical, exit code 1 indicates file(s) are different)
-		      -n  Number of CPUs to use [default: 1]
+		      -n  number of CPUs to use [default: 1]

 		.. [[[end]]]